 - Once it infects the tick, it has to go through a particular cycle of multiplication and dissemination to salivary glands within the tick before it can be passed on to the animal victim.
-Hence, a tick must be attached for some time to a person before infection can be passed on.
+A tick must be attached for some time to a person before infection can be passed on.

 Once the spirochaete infects the host there may be one of several consequences:

 - The infection is cleared by host defences.
 This means the person will have had no clinical manifestations, be asymptomatic but seropositive.

 - The organism spreads by direct invasion.
 This is believed to be a feature in early disease.
 For example, erythema migrans is thought to result from the inflammatory response to direct invasion of the organism in the skin.